 Somehow though, we breezed through the visit, with my toddler even laughing by the end of the session.
-What happened to my wailing, flailing toddler who wants absolutely nothing to do with doctors and nurses?
-Perhaps his parents used the following tactics to help prepare him for his doctor’s visit:
+What happened to my wailing, flailing toddler who wanted nothing to do with doctors?

 1. Talk about the visit well before stepping into the doctor’s office

-I mentioned visiting Dr. S during the previous night’s dinner, and that morning, we further discussed what to expect during the appointment.
-“She’s going to make sure you’re okay,” we told him.
-“And she’s going to look into your ears, eyes, nose and mouth.
-Plus she’ll check your tummy, chest and back with that circle tool, remember?”
+Let your child know about the visit a few days and again the morning of your doctor’s visit.
+Describe what to expect during the appointment.
+You might want to say, “The doctor is going to make sure you’re okay.”
+Or “She’s going to look into your ears, eyes, nose and mouth.
+Plus she’ll check your tummy, chest and back with that circle tool.”